karrtikmeow/Fuel_efficiency_generator/vityarthi/README.md

-# KPL Calculator
+# Fuel efficiency generator

 ## Overview of the Project
-The **KPL (Kilometers Per Liter) Calculator** is a lightweight Command Line Interface (CLI) utility designed to help vehicle owners track their fuel efficiency.
+The **Fuel efficiency generator** is a lightweight Command Line Interface (CLI) program designed to help vehicle owners track their fuel efficiency.
 By inputting distance traveled and fuel consumed, the program calculates the precise fuel economy of the vehicle.
 It is designed to be user-friendly, robust against user input errors, and capable of performing multiple calculations in a single session.

 ## Features
 * **Accurate Calculation:** Computes fuel efficiency using the standard formula (Kilometers / Liters).